-This policy complies with the statutory requirement laid out in the Special Educational Needs and Disabilities Code of Practice 0 - 25 Years (April 2015) and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the Special Educational Needs and Disabilities Code of Practice 0-25 Years (April 2015) and has been written with reference to the following guidance and documents:

-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Keeping Children Safe in Education, Child Protection and Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)

 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
-These changes came into force on 1st September 2014.
+These changes came into force on 1st

+September 2014.
 This policy has been created by Rachel Nile in liaison with the Headteacher, SEND Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.

-Mount Charles School is a two form entry school in the centre of a diverse socio - economic town.
-There are 403 children on role with 78 receiving SEND Support including 20 children with Education and Health Care Plans or Statements of Educational Needs, including the 14 children who attend the Area Resource Base.
+Mount Charles School is a two-form entry school in the centre of a diverse socio-economic town.
+There are 395 children on role with 76 receiving SEND Support including 20 children with Education and Health Care Plans, including the 15 children who attend the Area Resource Base.